Finding high-quality freelance writers who can create engaging and effective copy, more often than not, is a really daunting task.

 Unlike iWriter, the most significant advantage of Textbroker is that you can have a team created for you by Textbroker’s content managers, so you don’t have to stress about the hiring process.

 The content only starts at 2.7c/word to work with a curated team.
 This is a very competitive price in today’s market!
 You can also handle everything from job posting to hiring by yourself, in which case the content prices only start at 1.5c/word.

-As a writer, Textbroker also offers reward programs as you hit various milestones from the writing jobs you’ve completed.
-These range from cash rewards to a three-night trip for two to Las Vegas!
+As a writer, Textbroker also offers reward programs as you hit various milestones from the writing gigs you’ve completed.

 There are times in life when it’s just worth it to pay a little more upfront to save yourself a big headache down the track.
 Managing your content production can definitely fit into this bucket!